simpleinjector/Documentation/source/aspnetintegration_46.rst

 A typical solution to this problem is to split up the class into multiple smaller classes.
 At first this might seem problematic for controller classes, because they can act as gateway to the business layer and the API signature follows the naming of controllers and their actions.
 Do note, however, that this one-to-one mapping between controller names and the route of your application is not a requirement.
 ASP.NET Core has a very flexible `routing system <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing>`_ that allows you to completely change how routes map to controller names and even action names.
 This allows you to split controllers into very small chunks with a very limited number of constructor dependencies and without the need to fall back to method injection using `[FromServices]`.

-Simple Injector :ref:`promotes best practices<Push-developers-into-best-practices>`, and because of downsides described above, we consider the use of the `[FromServices]` attribute *not* to be a best practice.
+Simple Injector :ref:`promotes <Push-developers-into-best-practices>` best practices, and because of downsides described above, we consider the use of the `[FromServices]` attribute *not* to be a best practice.
 This is why we choose not to provide out-of-the-box support for injecting Simple Injector registered dependencies into controller actions.

 In case you still feel method injection is the best option for you, you can plug in a custom `IModelBinderProvider` implementation returning a custom `IModelBinder` that resolves instances from Simple Injector.

-.. _resolving-from-validationcontext:
+.. _resolving-from-validationcontext_46:

 Resolving services from MVC's ValidationContext
 ===============================================

 ASP.NET Core MVC allows you to implement custom validation logic inside model classes using the `IValidatableObject` interface.
 Although there is nothing inherently wrong with placing validation logic inside the model object itself, problems start to appear when that validation logic requires services to work.
 By default this will not work with Simple Injector, as the `ValidationContext.GetService` method forwards the call to the built-in configuration system—not to Simple Injector.

 In general, you should prevent calling `GetService` or similar methods from within application code, such as MVC model classes.
-This leads to the `Service Locator anti-pattern <https://mng.bz/WaQw>`_.
+This leads to the Service Locator anti-pattern.

 Instead, follow the advice given in `this Stack Overflow answer <https://stackoverflow.com/a/55846598/264697>`_.

-.. _razor-pages:
+.. _razor-pages_46:

 Using Razor Pages
 =================